yasinfahmy/Extended-Snake-Game/README.md

 # Snake On Steroids
 This is a program about the well known snake game.
 The only difference is, that there is always a chance of a golden apple spawning.
 When eating it, the snake becomes immortal and can not collide with itself nor the borders.
 This projects was inspired by and based upon a video on YouTube, provided by @Bro Code. [^1]

+Personal Highscore: 101, let me know if you get a better one ;) *link

 ## Aditional Features
 - Implemented a new feature with golden apples that makes the snake invulnerable.
 - Implemented timers for the "color effect" and invulnerability.